-As of May 26, 2021, the FDA noted it is continuing to ensure timely reviews of applications for medical products during the ongoing COVID-19 pandemic in line with its user fee performance goals.
-However, FDA may not be able to continue its current pace and review timelines could be extended, including where a pre-approval inspection or an inspection of clinical sites is required and due to the ongoing COVID-19 pandemic and travel restrictions FDA is unable to complete such required inspections during the review period.
-Regulatory authorities outside the United States may experience delays in their regulatory activities.
+The FDA generally is continuing to ensure timely reviews of applications for medical products during the COVID-19 pandemic in line with its user fee performance goals.
+However, FDA may not be able to continue its current pace and review timelines could be extended.
+In addition, where a pre-approval inspection or an inspection of clinical sites is required and due to the COVID-19 pandemic and travel restrictions FDA is unable to complete such required inspections during the review period, action on such applications may be delayed or prevented.
+Similarly, regulatory authorities outside the United States may experience delays in their regulatory activities.